rails/rails/guides/source/upgrading_ruby_on_rails.md

 * When using the default coder, assigning `nil` to a serialized attribute will save it to the database as `NULL`.
 Active Record 3.2 saved the `nil` value to the database differently:
       * In Active Record 3.2, if the database column corresponding to the serialized attribute was nullable, the `nil` value through YAML was saved into the database as `"--- \n...\n"`.
 Active Record 3.2 returned `nil` when retrieving that value, and Active Record 4.0 will do the same.
       * In Active Record 3.2, if the database column corresponding to the serialized attribute was not nullable, the `nil` value through YAML was saved into the database as `"--- \'\'\n"`.
-Active Record 3.2 returned `""`.
+Active Record 3.2 returned `""` when retrieving that value.
 Active Record 4.0 will return `nil` instead.

 * Rails 4.0 has removed `attr_accessible` and `attr_protected` feature in favor of Strong Parameters.
 You can use the [Protected Attributes gem](https://github.com/rails/protected_attributes) for a smooth upgrade path.